Logo

 • gamepad or switch device actions.

-Host environments translate such interactions into impulses that can be consumed by the scroll engine.
+Host environments translate such interactions into impulses that can be consumed by the scroll engine, or may choose to apply them directly to the scroll surface depending on the configured scroll authority.

 Origin